+2 Repealed by s.
+3 of this Act.

-2 Under the Acts Amendment (Public Service) Act 1987 s.
+3 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to “chief executive officer”.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

-3 Under the Alteration of Statutory Designations Order (No. 3) 2001 the former Department of the Arts is now called the Department of Culture and the Arts.
+4 Under the Alteration of Statutory Designations Order (No. 3) 2001 the former Department of the Arts is now called the Department of Culture and the Arts.